mwong009/pycmtensor/docs/user_guide/index.md

 The graph is then manipulated internally and optimized during compilation.
 When an input is provided to certain tensors, the graph computes the values for other symbols in the graph.

-The core API library, Aesara, gives us a set of tools that takes the defined symbolic tensors, constructs a computational graph and optimizes the mathematical operations around it.
+The core API library, pytensor, gives us a set of tools that takes the defined symbolic tensors, constructs a computational graph and optimizes the mathematical operations around it.

 As a developer, you define or extend a new model by creating new tensor variable objects from primitive tensors.
 For instance, take a basic linear equation, $y = bx +c$.
 The variables $y$, $x$, and $c$ are symbolic tensors making up a computational graph, and $b$ is a shared variable consisting of a mutable defined value.
-When we call `train(y)`, an Aesara function is executed on the equation and an update value is passed to $b$.
+When we call `train(y)`, an pytensor function is executed on the equation and an update value is passed to $b$.

 A PyCMTensor model is composed of